-- A two person flat share; a property, or part of a property, lived in by no more than two 'households' each of which consists of just one person. - A property where the landlord and his household is resident with up to 2 tenants. - Buildings occupied entirely by freeholders or long leaseholders. - Buildings managed or controlled by a public body (such as the police or the NHS), a local housing authority or a registered social landlord. - A building where the residential accommodation is ancillary to the main use of the building, for example, religious buildings, conference centres etc. - Buildings which are already regulated (and where the description of the building is specified in regulations), such as care homes, bail hostels etc. (however, domestic refuges are not exempt).
+- A two-person flat share; a property, or part of a property, lived in by no more than two 'households' each of which consists of just one person. - A property where the landlord and his household are resident with up to two tenants. - Buildings occupied entirely by freeholders or long leaseholders. - Buildings managed or controlled by a public body (such as the police or the NHS), a local housing authority or a registered social landlord. - A building where the residential accommodation is ancillary to the main use of the building, for example, religious buildings, conference centres and so on. - Buildings which are already regulated (and where the description of the building is specified in regulations), such as care homes, bail hostels etc. (however, domestic refuges are not exempt).

-Licensing of Houses in Multiple Occupation
+Appendix 2 - Licensing of Houses in Multiple Occupation